 Citric acid solution to adjust pH

-Infuse the horsetail, marshmallow and hibiscus powder in 1 cup boiled water overnight, then strain.
+Infuse the horsetail, marshmallow and hibiscus powder in the boiled water overnight, then strain.
 A coffee filter paper is ideal.

-Blend the xanthan gum and veg glycerine together, then drizzle in the herbal infusion while blending with a stick blender to make ⅔ cup gel (it will be pink).
-There will be some of the infusion left over for later use.
+Blend the xanthan gum and veg glycerine together, then drizzle in the herbal infusion while blending with a stick blender to make up a gel (it will be pink).

 In a separate beaker, blend the two glucosides together then add in the Olive M300 and the argan oil.

-Blend the surfactants into the gel, and add in the left over infusion.
-You will probably need about ½ -¾ cup additional liquid, so I used rose hydrosol.
+Blend the surfactants into the gel, and add in the additional liquid (I used rose hydrosol).
 You can use distilled water with some aloe vera gel or a different hydrosol or even more herbal infusion if you want.
 Lastly blend in the cocamidopropyl betaine, preservative and essential oils.
 At this stage the hibiscus in the high pH surfactant solution will have made the colour go greeny brown but don’t worry!

 Make up a citric acid solution to adjust the pH and test with the pH strips to around 5.5.
 The colour should return to a light pink shade.